-Your personal injury lawyer will go over the details of your case and let you know exactly which damages you may be entitled to receive.
+Your lawyer will go over the details of your case and let you know exactly which damages you may be entitled to receive.
 This does ultimately vary from case to case, but your attorney may be able to give you a ballpark estimate based on their knowledge of other cases.

 What Will your Personal Injury Lawyer do for you?

-Informal settlements are the most common result of any personal injury case.
+Informal settlements are the most common result of any injury case.
 This is when the parties involved in the accident agree to a settlement that the injured party believes is fair for what they have been through.
 Personal injury attorneys negotiate with the insurance company and the person injured in the accident generally receives compensation.

-If a fair settlement can’t be reached and the case goes to court, the person who suffered a personal injury is known as the plaintiff and will file a civil suit.
-The personal injury lawsuit may be filed against another person, multiple people, an entire corporation, or even a government agency.
+If a fair settlement can’t be reached and the case goes to court, the person who suffered a injury is known as the plaintiff and will file a civil suit.
+The lawsuit may be filed against another person, multiple people, an entire corporation, or even a government agency.
 In a nutshell, the injured person can file a lawsuit against anyone they believe is responsible for the accident in the first place.

 Suing multiple parties can be incredibly complex, especially if a government agency is involved.
 This is another reason that it’s incredibly helpful to hire a personal injury attorney.
-Experienced lawyers are familiar with filing personal injury lawsuits against multiple parties at once.
+Experienced lawyers are familiar with filing lawsuits against multiple parties at once.
 If you choose to pursue a claim without a lawyer, you could definitely end up with a massive legal headache.
 It’s always better to work with a team of professional lawyers who want the best for you.

 What Should you do Immediately after an Accident?